-- 10. Save the document as [your initials]3-18 in your Lesson 3 folder. - 11.
+- 9. In the second line, change "And" to lowercase. - 10.
+Save the document as [your initials]2-18 in your Lesson 2 folder. - 11.
 Submit your work, and close the document.

-Highlight text, automatically format numbers, and create a dropped capital letter.
+Highlight text, apply text effects, and create a dropped capital letter.

-1. Start a new document by keying the text shown in Figure 3-16.
+1. Start a new document by keying the text shown in Figure 2-16.
 Use 12-point Arial type.

+Figure 2-16

-Figure 3-16 Bittersweet chocolate also known as semisweet chocolate is the darkest eating chocolate.
+Bittersweet chocolate also known as semi-sweet chocolate is the darkest eating chocolate.
 It also has the highest percentage of chocolate liquor (unsweetened chocolate).
-Bittersweet chocolate usually consists of 50 percent chocolate liquor, and semisweet chocolate typically consists of 35 to 45 percent chocolate liquor.
+Bittersweet chocolate usually consists of 50 percent chocolate liquor, and semi-sweet chocolate typically consists of 35 to 45 percent chocolate liquor.
 Both have a rich, smooth taste and are used for chocolate chips and baking.

 - 2. Highlight part of the document by following these steps: - a.
-Click the down arrow next to the Highlight button 🚈, and click the yellow highlight. - b.
+Click the down arrow next to the Highlight button 2, and click the yellow highlight. - b.
 Use the highlight pointer to select the text "50 percent." - c.
 Press Esc to restore the normal pointer. - 3.
 Create a dropped capital letter by following these steps: - a.
 Position the insertion point at the beginning of the document. - b.
 Click the Insert tab, and click Drop Cap. - c.
 Click Dropped. - 4.
 Remove the highlight by following these steps: - a.
 Select the highlighted text "50 percent." - b.
+Click the Home tab.
 Click the down arrow next to the Highlight button and choose No Color. - 5.
-Format the first two words (beginning with "i") as 14-point bold. - 6.
-Save the document as [your initials]3-19 in your Lesson 3 folder. - 7.
+Format the first two words after the drop cap (beginning with "i") as 14-point bold.
+Do not deselect the text. - 6.
+Add text effects to the selected text by following these steps: - a.
+Click the Text Effects button A, and click Outline.
+Click More Outline Colors, and click the Standard tab in the Colors dialog box. b.
+Click a brown color, and click OK. - 7.
+Save the document as [your initials]2-19 in your Lesson 2 folder. - 8.
 Submit and close the document.